 Dodge tire inflation pressures range around 22 to 95 psi based on the model, year, trim and original equipment tire sizes.
-Select from 60 Dodge models built between 1983 and 2020 to find recommended tire pressure for Dodge tires to improve fuel efficiency, extend tire life and drive safely.

 It is vital to maintain correct tire inflation pressures for Dodge tires.
 Low tire pressure and underinflated tires can lead to uneven and excessive tire wear, poor handling and reduced fuel economy.
 High tire pressure and overinflated tires can result in reduced traction, poor braking and can even be a cause of a tire blowout.
 Check tire pressure regularly and maintain correct tire inflation for Dodge to enjoy a safe and comfortable drive, save money on gas and keep auto insurance premiums low.